 This chain of reservoirs, built over a century ago, were first called the Mitchell Lakes.
 When developers were trying to promote a resort here in the 1920s, they wanted to replace this humdrum name with something more alluring.
 Then along came Princess Redfeather.

 Tsianina (pronounced “Cha-nee-nah”) was born on a tribal allotment in Indian Territory (Oklahoma) in the late 1800s.
-She grew up “free as the whistling wind,” as she put it, 100 miles from where my granny grew up.
+She grew up “free as the whistling wind,” as she put it, 100 miles as the red eagle flies from where my granny grew up.
 Tsianina was a spelling bee champion at the Indian Government School she was sent to, and also became its pianist, playing the march for the children as they entered the dining room.
 She found it easy to memorize anything.
 Her teacher and a benefactor wanted her to have better opportunities, so they organized for her move to Denver and study piano with a noted maestro.

 Tsianina was in the habit of humming to herself sometimes as she played, and one day her teacher interrupted her and asked if she ever sang.
 Then he recommended her to a renowned Denver voice teacher who, after her third lesson, introduced her to Charles Wakefield Cadman.